pachyderm/docs/content/2.5.x/overview/intro-pipelines.md

 Pachyderm input specifications can handle both of these situations with the glob section of the Pipeline Specification.

 ### Basic Glob Patterns
+In this section we'll introduce glob patterns and datums in a couple of examples.

-In the pipeline specification below, the input glob pattern is `/*`.
-It will treat each image of the images@master data repository (at the top level) as an individual unit of work.
+In the basic glob pattern example below, the input glob pattern is `/*`.
+This pattern matches each image at the top level of the `images@master` branch as an individual unit of work.

 ```yaml
 pipeline: